a4happy20/autoUnderwaterOutfit/README.md

   3. Next you will have to choose what $swapvar values to use for the outfits.
   4. You will then be able to set a toggle key to enable/disable the functionality.
   5. Choose if you want the Underwater Outfits to only be available when you are underwater or if functionality is toggled off.
-  6. Now you can apply the shader fix if your character is from game version 3.0 or above.
   6. Finaly the script will ask if you want to revert changes.
 So you can go in game and test it out.